-You'll enjoy a taste of it all with the group when your Tour Manager points out historic Gastown, Vancouver’s founding district, the city’s own Chinatown – home to the largest minority group in Vancouver and the landmark Lion’s Gate Bridge.
-In Stanley Park, see the colourful Totem Poles of Canada’s First Nations People and learn about traditional culture as your Tour Manager tells you the stories behind them.
+You'll enjoy a taste of it all with the group when your Trip Manager points out historic Gastown, Vancouver’s founding district, the city’s own Chinatown – home to the largest minority group in Vancouver and the landmark Lion’s Gate Bridge.
+In Stanley Park, see the colourful Totem Poles of Canada’s First Nations People and learn about traditional culture as your Trip Manager tells you the stories behind them.

 For a bit of urban culture, head down town and grab a coffee at one of the many cafes.
 Continue on to the Gastown area for a bit of shopping, where you can find souvenirs to take back home, including Native American crafts and jewelery.

 Tonight, head out on the town with your friends and experience more of Vancouver’s nightlife.
 Hit the back streets of Gastown or the alleys of Yale Town for some live music.
-Otherwise, if you know what you’re after, ask your Tour Manager for tips.
+Otherwise, if you know what you’re after, ask your Trip Manager for tips.